ansible/ansible/docs/docsite/rst/porting_guides/porting_guide_2.10.rst

 .. warning::

          In Ansible 2.10, many plugins and modules have migrated to Collections on `Ansible Galaxy <https://galaxy.ansible.com>`_.
 Your playbooks should continue to work without any changes.
 We recommend you start using the fully-qualified collection name (FQCN) in your playbooks as the explicit and authoritative indicator of which collection to use as some collections may contain duplicate module names.
+You can search the `index of all modules <https://docs.ansible.com/ansible/2.10/collections/index_module.html>`_ to find the collection a module has been relocated to.

 This section discusses the behavioral changes between Ansible 2.9 and Ansible 2.10.